FACES OF EMPIRE: THREE EIGHTEENTH-CENTURY LIVES

 The unlikely story of a Native American, a Pacific Islander, and the British Artist who Painted them Both

 “At one time they were flesh and blood; then, what was left were memories, portraits … and their art.” — Natalie Zemon Davis, Women on the Margins: Three Seventeenth-Century Lives (1995)

 A Native American, a Pacific Islander, and a European—three people from groups rarely considered in a trio, especially not in histories of the eighteenth century.
-This book, however, uncovers the unexpectedly connected lives of a Cherokee warrior called Ostenaco (c.1715-c.1779), a Raiatean traveller called Mai (c.1753-c.1779), and the famous British artist who painted them both, Joshua Reynolds (1723-1792).
-It is a narrative history of these three figures and their connections, as well as an engagement in certain debates about the imperial past and about biography.
+This book, however, uncovers the unexpectedly connected lives of a Cherokee warrior called Ostenaco (c.1715-c.1779), a Ra’iatean traveller called Mai (c.1753-c.1779), and the famous British artist who painted them both, Joshua Reynolds (1723-1792).
+It is a narrative history of these three figures and their connections, as well as an exploration of the imperial past and of biography.